Family: Lauraceae (laurel)

-- Gum inflammation and pain (use as a mouthwash)
+- Helps with gum inflammation, tooth decay and pain (use as a mouthwash).

 Methods for Using

 - Cinnamon is so fun to use, it tastes great and enhances the flavor of many culinary dishes.
 Add it to baked goods, breakfast foods and warm drinks like hot chocolate and herbal tea.
 Sprinkle it onto hot cereal, toast, desserts, and into drinks and smoothies.

 - Cinnamon honey is a staple at our house.
 This can be used as an instant tea adding a tablespoon or so into a cup of warm water or use as a spread for toast and bread.
 We also love to mix it into our hot cereal.